cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-generic-hybrid-kems.md

 ## Design goals {#goals}

-(A) Identify which KEM security properties are IETF-relevant, and provide a terse overview of those security properties (eg. IND-CCA, LEAK-BIND-K-PK, HON-BIND-K-CT, etc), as well as security properties unique to hybrid KEMs (component key material reuse between hybrid and non-hybrid uses or between multiple hybrids, one component is malicious while the other is honest, etc) with reference to literature, and put into context with real-world attacks.
+* Identify which KEM security properties are IETF-relevant, and provide a terse overview of those security properties (eg. IND-CCA, LEAK-BIND-K-PK, HON-BIND-K-CT, etc), as well as security properties unique to hybrid KEMs (component key material reuse between hybrid and non-hybrid uses or between multiple hybrids, one component is malicious while the other is honest, etc) with reference to literature, and put into context with real-world attacks.
 From that, give guidance on a sensible baseline.

-(B) Provide a terse overview of well-reviewed techniques that are options to safely produce the concrete combinations in (C), and which security properties are achieved given those of the constituents.
+* Provide a terse overview of well-reviewed techniques that are options to safely produce the concrete combinations in (C), and which security properties are achieved given those of the constituents.

-(C) Provide an initial number of explicit PQ/T hybrid KEMs using techniques from (B) that reach the baseline set in (A), in a separate document, and should include:
+* Provide an initial number of explicit PQ/T hybrid KEMs using techniques from (B) that reach the baseline set in (A), in a separate document, and should include:

        (I)  a hybrid of P-256 and ML-KEM-768,